amberkarki/JavaBankApplication/README.md

 # JavaBankApplication
--Simple Java Bank Appliation
+# Simple Java Bank Appliation
--Where User can:
+# Where User can:
 -Create an Account
 -Deposit money into the Account
 -Withdraw Money from Account